The Ohio Grange Patrons of Husbandry Foundation

 3. Applicant must be of good moral character.

-4. Applicant must be in the upper fifty percent (50%) of his or her high school graduating class or, if applying as a college student. demonstrate to the satisfaction of the Foundation Trustees that he or she has achieved the minimum post-secondary academic standards set for Foundation grant recipients.
+4. Applicant must be in the upper fifty percent (50%) of his or her high school graduating class or, if applying as a college student, demonstrate to the satisfaction of the Foundation Trustees that he or she has achieved the minimum post-secondary academic standards set for Foundation grant recipients.

 5. Applicant should be recommended for an education grant by the principal, guidance counselor or a responsible faculty member of his or high school or by a faculty advisor at his or her post-secondary school.

 6. Applicant and applicant’s guardian, parents or parent with whom the applicant resides must sign the application form for an educational grant in strict accordance with the instructions for preparing and filing the form.
-Failure to do so may, at the sole and absolute discretion opf the Foundation Trustees, result in the application not being considered by the Foundation Trustees.
+Failure to do so may, at the sole and absolute discretion of the Foundation Trustees, result in the application not being considered by the Foundation Trustees.
 Applicants will not be notified of incomplete or late-filed applications.

 7. Educational Grants are made for one year only to applicants who will be full-time students.
 Grant recipients may apply for educational grants in succeeding grant years and such applicants shall be considered along with all other applications for educational grants for that grant year provided the applicant has attained an academic average of at least 2.75 or its equivalent where grades are not given on the four-point system.